arangodb/docs-hugo/site/content/3.12/aql/examples-and-query-patterns/joins.md

 For joins in particular, you should make sure indexes can be utilized to [speed up your queries](../execution-and-performance/explaining-queries.md).

 Note that sparse indexes don't qualify for joins.
-You often want to join documents not containing the property you join with.
+Often, You also want to join documents not containing the property you join with.
 However, sparse indexes don't contain references to documents that don't contain the indexed attributes - thus they would be missing from the join operation.
 For this reason,